knpuniversity/oauth2-client-bundle/README.md

 This bundle integrates with [league/oauth2-client](http://oauth2-client.thephpleague.com/).

-## Requirements

-* PHP 7.2.5 or higher
-* Symfony 4.4 or higher (use version 1 of the bundle for earlier support)

 ## This bundle or HWIOAuthBundle?

 In addition to this bundle, another OAuth bundle exists for Symfony: [hwi/oauth-bundle](https://github.com/hwi/HWIOAuthBundle).